fontius/hugo-pacio/site/content/post/marcell-nimfuehr-joins-pacio-as-cmo.md

 title: Marcell Nimfuehr joins Pacio as CMO
 description: 'Marcell Nimfuehr has joined Pacio as CMO (Chief Marketing Officer) '
 date: '2018-04-16'
+tags:
+- pacio
+- team
 ---
 Marcell Nimfuehr has joined Pacio as CMO (Chief Marketing Officer), effective immediately.
 Like Fransisca earlier in April, Marcell is a significant addition to the Pacio team.
 Welcome Marcell!

 Marcell has 24 years of experience in technology, start-ups, communications, lobbying, advocacy, fundraising including via ICOs, and in training in developing countries.
 He is a software engineer by training who has gravitated towards writing and strategic planning for startups, with the visual arts as a passion.

 Marcel is moving to Saint Lucia from his home city of Vienna by the end of April 2018 to be working at the core of Pacio full time.
 His presence on island, coupled with his knowledge and ideas, will not only be great for Pacio, but will also help with the development of Saint Lucia as a cryptographic and decentralised technology centre.